For Beckenhorst Press and The Music of Dan Forrest

 These policies are subject to revision and change at any time.
 Please consult actual license request forms (available in links above) for complete details, terms, and conditions of each license.

-Composers: "The Business of Composing: Part 2, Licensing" is a freely available comprehensive guide (written by Dan Forrest and Jake Runestad for ACDA) to the various revenue streams available to composers from licensing.
+Composers: "The Business of Composing: Part 2, Licensing" is a freely available comprehensive guide (written by Dan Forrest and Jake Runestad for ACDA with information current as of 2023) to the various revenue streams available to composers from licensing.